Philippines 'Bong' vs 'Bongbong' election drama builds, Duterte move eyed | Politics

 - Philippines

-Sara Duterte-Carpio, who had been expected to run to succeed her father - who is barred by the constitution from seeking re-election - instead registered for vice president.
+Boxing hero Manny Pacquiao, a senator and the only man to hold world titles in eight different divisions, is running for president in what may be his toughest fight yet, promising to battle poverty and corruption.
 Duterte's communication secretary, Martin Andanar, said on Saturday the 76-year old leader, who only last month promised to retire from politics, would throw his hat in the vice-presidential ring and run against his daughter.

 Duterte said on Sunday he would make known his plans for the 2022 election "in a matter of hours" and that he was fully behind long-time aide Go - who for his part said he did not want to run against the president's daughter.
 Go, widely seen as the gatekeeper to the president, could benefit from the president's popularity.
 Marcos said he wanted Duterte-Carpio, the popular mayor of Davao, to run on his ticket.
 She has yet to respond.

-Duterte-Carpio, for her part, said on Facebook that her decision to seek the No. 2 post, instead of the presidency, was her way to meet her supporters halfway.
+Duterte-Carpio said on Facebook her decision to seek the No. 2 post, instead of the presidency, was her way to meet her supporters half-way.
 If the president does run for vice president with Go, they could take votes away from his daughter's ticket, having some impact on Marcos's bid, La Vina said.

 Marcos, whose presidential candidacy has stirred anger among victims of his father's brutal era of martial law, is facing a disqualification case.
 President Duterte, in an interview with a YouTube vlogger, said he had been surprised by his daughter's election plans, as she had been leading in the polls for president.